protyposis/MediaPlayer-Extended/README.md

 * MediaPlayer: audio can get out of sync on slow devices
 * MediaPlayer-DASH: MPD parser is basic and only tested with the test MPDs listed below
+* MediaPlayer-DASH: representation switching can result in a short lag (this only happens with mp4/avc videos because reinitializing Android's MediaCodec takes some time; a workaround would be to prepare a second codec with a second surface, and switch them at the right frame; webm works flawlessly)
 * MediaPlayer-GLES-FlowAbs: The OrientationAlignedBilateralFilterShaderProgram / FlowAbsBilateralFilterEffect does not work correctly for some unknown reason and is deactivated in the FlowAbs effect, making it slightly less fancy